- Home

 Loch Ness, Highlands

-On The Map: Loch Ness is a long stretch of freshwater, extending for approx. 23 miles southwest of the northern city of Inverness.
+On The Map: Loch Ness is a long stretch of freshwater, extending 23 miles southwest of Inverness.

-Loch Ness holds more water than all the lakes and reservoirs in the U.K. put together.
-Is it any wonder that a monster would choose to live there?
-During the Ice Age, glaciers tore and deepened a trench halfway through Scotland, creating a long glen of steep, forested mountains and mysterious lochs.
-Castles and forts abound, bearing witness to the Great Glen’s strategic importance.
-There is, of course, the elusive Loch Ness monster.
-She still attracts scientific interest, so keep your camera ready!
-Loch Ness is almost 1,000 feet deep and, on most days, has unusually black water, owing to the high peat content of the surrounding soil.
-This is an immensely atmospheric loch that is surrounded by everything you could hope for: mountains, castles, abbey ruins, and several enchanting villages.
-Loch Ness is worth every ounce of its fame.
+Loch Ness holds more water than all the lakes and reservoirs in the U.K. combined.
+During the Ice Age, glaciers deepened a trench halfway through Scotland, creating a long glen of steep, forested mountains and mysterious lochs.
+Castles and forts abound here, bearing witness to the Great Glen’s strategic importance.
+There is, of course, the elusive Loch Ness monster who still attracts scientific interest.
+Loch Ness is almost 1,000 feet deep and has unusually dark water, owing to the high peat content of the surrounding soil.
+This is an immensely atmospheric loch, surrounded by mountains, castles, abbey ruins, and several enchanting villages.
+The fame of Loch Ness is well-deserved.

 Fort Augustus, Highlands